 “Phyton” means “plant” and “cide” means “kill” in Latin, and it sounds scary.

 Despite the meaning of the word sounding scary, this “forest aroma”, a unique woody scent, can be expected to repel insects, bacteria, moreover, provides various health benefits for humans.

 ・Calm down brain activity

-Repeatedly, Phytoncide is contained major trees and plants, which is the reason you can feel relaxed when walking in the woods.
-Among those plants and trees, the Hinoki cypress has particularly powerful effects of Phytoncide.
+Among plants and trees, the Hinoki cypress has particularly powerful effects on Phytoncide.

 *The study concludes that touching hinoki calms prefrontal cortex activity and increases parasympathetic nervous activity.

 I talk about details of the relaxation effects in the essential oil in this post.
 Read next when you have time.

 Horyuji Temple is the oldest wooden building in the world. the reason why the Horyuji temple has remained for such a long time is because of the Hinoki cypress.
 Indeed, all of the many historical structures that remain in Nara are also made of the Hinoki cypress.